MerelyLogical/blog/pages/nas.md

         AllowUsers <user>
 ```

-remember to switch password authentication on temporarily to copy ssh keys
+remember to switch password authentication on temporarily to copy ssh keys.

 then to set up ssh key on client side: